E-commerce tips

 SSENSE is a great example of this.
 The Canadian fashion boutique doesn’t just reward points for purchases.
 They create three levels that make customers feel special.
 The higher your level, the more perks you get.
 This is smart because spending money feels like earning your way to something better.

-But be careful when setting up loyalty programs.
-Customers need to buy several times before getting rewards.
-If the benefits aren't clear or easy to get, people lose interest fast.
 Make sure your program is easy to understand.
 Tell customers exactly what they get and how to get it.
 At the same time, design a reward system that feels valuable without giving away so much that you lose money.

 Engage with customers after purchases through discounts